ccmucdenver/ccm-docs/docs/updates.md

 ## 2022/06/02

+* 2pm: Power work has been completed without tripping any breakers, operations resumed.
+All existing jobs continue normally.

-* All nodes are draining from 11am.
+* 11am: All nodes draining.
 Power reconfiguration and testing are scheduled to start at 1pm.
 Existing jobs should be able to continue unless a power load test trips circuit breakers.

 ## 2022/05/28